-- Alone or in small groups, come up with a draft job description for an MLA or a Cabinet Minister.
-Have students include or choose from a list of competencies that will be needed to do the job.
-They may have to look up Cabinet Ministers' mandate letters on their respective Ministry website. - Recast the activity to center on a typical day when MLAs are in their constituencies and not working in the Legislative Assembly.
+- Alone or in small groups, come up with a draft job description for an MLA.
+Have students include or choose from a list of competencies that will be needed to do the job. - In small groups or as a class, explore Indigenous forms of governance and determine how priorities or notions of time might be different for Indigenous leaders, governments or communities. - Recast the activity to center on a typical day when MLAs are in their Constituencies.
 Examine different priorities that might emerge in a community setting.